Rakeela/dragora-notes/2023-05-07-Four-Hundred-and-Thirty-Sixth.md

 I have also just eaten a scoop of Huel.
 My last canister of Huel... "strawberry shortcake" flavor.
 It is a very balanced nutritional source.
 Not eating makes me nervous about my nutrition.
 Eating a scoop of Huel calms that, and it isn't a lot of calories.

 ---
+75,039 words on the file.
+1,604 words of progress.
+That's better.

+I've been thinking of setting myself on a 1,400 word quota again, like when I wrote The Tachanigh-Kelkaith.
+I just... haven't been able to commit to it.
+I don't know why.

+---
+Man, I live for food.
+Every time I feel a bit bad, I want to eat more.
+I've been buying so much food.
+I'm just... sinking my desire to *eat* food into *buying* food.

+---
 Back to [[day-post-archive]]